 Concomitant use contraindicated

-Co-administration of EVOTAZ with medicinal products that are strong inducers of CYP3A (such as carbamazepine, phenobarbital, phenytoin, rifampicin, and St. John’s wort [Hypericum perforatum]) may result in decreased plasma concentrations of atazanavir and/or cobicistat, leading to loss of therapeutic effect and possible development of resistance to atazanavir (see section 4.3 and Table 1).
+Co-administration of EVOTAZ with medicinal products that are strong inducers of CYP3A (such as carbamazepine, phenobarbital, phenytoin, rifampicin, apalutamide, encorafenib, ivosidenib and St. John’s wort [Hypericum perforatum]) may result in decreased plasma concentrations of atazanavir and/or cobicistat, leading to loss of therapeutic effect and possible development of resistance to atazanavir (see section 4.3 and Table 1).

 Concomitant use not recommended